-As I was painting in our studio one night, I was staring at the wall of bookcases and it hit me—why not use a Billy bookcase or two in our pantry?
+As I was painting in our studio one night, I was staring at our Ikea Billy bookcase hack and it hit me—why not make an Ikea pantry using a Billy bookshelf or two in our pantry?
 I literally ran to grab the tape measurer and with trembling hands checked the spacing.
 It would fit!
 Hooray.
-A quick google search showed me that others have used the Billy in pantries before with great success, so I was super excited to get started.
-So we grabbed an 15” and a 31” Billy at our last Ikea trip.
+A quick google search showed me that the Ikea pantry cabinet idea was not new.
+Ikea pantry storage using Billy bookshelves has had lots of great success, so I was super excited to get started.
+So we grabbed a 15” and a 31” Billy at our last Ikea trip.

 We are basically pros at putting these together by now, so it went fairly quick.
 Once we built the shelves, Scott secured them both to the wall so they were safe.

-I was in charge of putting the shelves where they needed to go.
-I measured a bunch of random food items in our house, triyng to make sure I accounted for both the tallest and the smallest heights as well as all my glass jars of dried food. 🙂
+I was in charge of putting the Ikea pantry shelves where they needed to go.
+I measured a bunch of random food items in our house, trying to make sure I accounted for both the tallest and the smallest heights as well as all my glass jars of dried food. 🙂

 We were excited to put food in containers rather than the bags they came in! 🙂